 Radiographs of the peripheral skeleton are among the most common and important diagnostic methods for medical practices, medical institutes and hospitals.
 At the same time, they take up a large part of the available working time of radiologists, particularly because on average only about 10% of all radiographs show acute pathologies.

-It is with great pleasure that we present BoneView Trauma, an AI software for fracture detection on X-ray images.
+It is with great pleasure that we present BoneView Trauma, an AI assistant for fracture detection on X-ray images.

 Why BoneView Trauma matters and how it works